noftaly/cloudmapper/README.md

 ## Start with Terraform

 First, go into the `terraform` folder.
-You then have to put your credentials into `boot.sh`.
-- Line 5: you have to put your GitLab's username & token (only `read_repository` is necessary).
-- Lines 11-13: you also have to fill the AWS credentials.
+Fill in the cloudmapper.tfvars.json file, where you have to define all your variables.
+Descriptions are available at vars.tf

-You can then init terraform with `terraform init`, and start it with `terraform apply`.
+You can then init terraform with `terraform init`, and start it with `terraform apply -var-file ./cloudmapper.tfvars.json`.
 You will have to wait a bit, for it to install packages, dependencies, repository, and collect and prepare the data.
-You can then connect to your server at port `8000`.
+You can then connect to your server through the ALB.